zer0-os/zModules/docs/contracts/match/IMatch.md

  `payouts + gameFee` add up to the total locked funds, transfers the payouts to the players, and emits a `MatchEnded` event.

 Can ONLY be called by an authorized account!
-Please note that the `fundLocks` mapping entry will be deleted for a gas refund, leaving historical data only in the event logs.
+Please note that the `lockedFunds` mapping entry will be deleted for a gas refund, leaving historical data only in the event logs.

 #### Parameters